gitAjjk/pubFabLab/README.md

   - Test/debug other shapes.

 # [InkScape](https://inkscape.org/)
-Use or check & Post processing.
+Use for check & Post processing.
 - [ctrl][l] shows object-tree
 - Put text (CamBam_Stick) with a production-timestamp on every part (use duplicate [ctrl][d])
   - Adapt text-fonts to lines: